 “If you relied singularly on the pulse survey data and took no further action as a company, you miss the opportunity to issue additional statements or change how you respond to a movement, miss the opportunity to engage in a conversation and prevent it from turning into a toxic conversation or miss the chance to make sure everyone aligns to understand the position of the company and the position of the company culture.”

 —Betsy Sewell, Head of Marketing at Aware

-With qualitative insights, leaders can make better, data-backed decisions for their entire workforce.
+With qualitative insights from sentiment analysis, leaders can make better, data-backed decisions for their entire workforce.
 You’ll also skip the hassle of rolling out a survey, hear how employees truly feel and have hard data to back your claims.